If you really care about your coffee, then you are going to want an answer on how to keep coffee beans fresh after opening.

-In general coffee beans will be at their best within the first 15 days after their roasting date, and will still be at a high quality for up to 30 days.
+In general coffee beans will be at their best within the first 15 days after their roasting date, and will still be of high quality for up to 30 days.

-After about a month, your coffee beans will reach its peak and begin to lose their flavour profiles and aromas, and of course become stale.
+After about a month, your coffee beans will reach their peak and begin to lose their flavour profiles and aromas, and of course, become stale.